CraftomeCJ/learningJournal/May2022/learningJournal20220505.md

 <!-- Personal Growth => 3 tasks -->
 - [x] I will code for minimum 6hr at 11.30am in my study table today
+- [x] I will practice typing skills for 1hr at 0800am in my study table today
 <!--note - [x] I will read 1 chapter of Technical book: , take notes for 26min at 6.45pm in my study table today -->
 <!--note - [x] I will read 1 chapter of Growth book for 26min at 7.15pm in my study table today -->
 <!--note - [x] I will listen 26min of audiobook at 8.30am in my kitchen today -->